The Buddha’s Parinirvana CeremonyTuesday, February 19, 2019 | 6:45 p.m.- 8:30 p.m. Place: Vermont Zen Center

 He reminded Ananda that although his bodily journey was nearing fulfillment, each person was to continue to work at his own Enlightenment.
 He said that since he only taught the Dharma out of his own Realization, the Sangha was not dependent on him for leadership.
 “Therefore,” he told Ananda, “be ye lamps unto yourselves.”

-On Sunday, February 19, during the morning sitting, we will commemorate the Buddha’s final departure from the realm of birth-and-death.
+On Tuesday, February 19, during the evening sitting, we will commemorate the Buddha’s final departure from the realm of birth-and-death.
 All are welcome.